Create a Killer Resume and Cover Letter

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-As far as resume tips go, the most important overarching goal is that the whole document needs to look clean, simple, and easily readable.
-The reader will need to be able to scan over it in a few seconds and have a reasonable idea of who you are, what you’ve done, and why you’re applying.
+As far as resume tips go, the most essential overarching goal is that the whole document needs to look clean, simple, and easily readable.
+The reader should be able to scan it in a few seconds and have a reasonable idea of who you are, what you’ve done, and why you’re applying.

 5. Customize

-There are a huge number of resume templates out there, and chances are that you’re using one of them or a sample resume of some sort if you’re reading this.
-Don’t feel the need to fill in every bit of information that a template asks for if you don’t think that it’s relevant to the application.
-Also, if there is something you’d like to mention that doesn’t fit in the proffered template, don’t hesitate to reformat it to suit your needs and reflect your accomplishments as well as possible.
+There are many resume templates out there, and chances are you’re using one or a sample resume if you’re reading this.
+Don’t feel the need to fill in every bit of information a template asks for if you don’t think it’s relevant to the application.
+Also, if something you’d like to mention doesn’t fit in the proffered template, don’t hesitate to reformat it to suit your needs and reflect your accomplishments as well as possible.
 These tools exist to assist you, not to constrain you.

 CareerAlley Resume Review Partners